jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 In figure 3, the nodes of the graph are the variables in a loan data set and the edge weights (thickness) between the nodes are defined by the absolute value of their pairwise Pearson correlation.
 For visual simplicity, weights below a certain threshold are not displayed.
 The node size is determined by a node’s number of connections (node degree), node color is determined by a graph communities calculation, and node position is defined by a graph force field algorithm.
 The correlation graph allows us to see groups of correlated variables, identify irrelevant variables, and discover or verify important relationships that machine learning models should incorporate, all in two dimensions.

-In a supervised model built for the data represented in figure 3, assuming one of the represented variables was an appropriate target, we would expect variable selection techniques to pick one or two variables from the light green, blue and purple groups and we would expect a model to learn that variables like `CHANNEL_R` are not very important.
+In a supervised model built for the data represented in figure 3, assuming one of the represented variables was an appropriate target, we would expect variable selection techniques to pick one or two variables from the light green, blue and purple groups, we would expect that these variables were visibly correlated with the chosen target, and we would expect a model to learn that variables like `CHANNEL_R` are not very important.
 Figure 3 also illustrates common sense relationships such as that between `FIRST_TIME_HOMEBUYER_FLAG_N` and `ORIGINAL_INTEREST_RATE` that should be reflected in the structure of dependable model.

 The graph in figure 3 was created with [Gephi](http://www.gephi.org).